South Africa mine protests hit top world platinum firm

 Anglo American Platinum, also known as Amplats, said it had halted work at its four Rustenburg mines, which account for 17 percent of its output, due to fears for the safety of its 19,000 staff there.

-Police said the trouble started with a confrontation between 1,000 demonstrators and mine security on Tuesday night, before spreading to other shafts owned by the company, which produces 40 percent of the world's platinum.
+Police said the trouble started with a confrontation between 1,000 demonstrators and mine security on Tuesday night, before spreading to other shafts owned by the company, which accounts for 40 percent of world platinum output.

 Amplats's Rustenburg shafts have been under pressure since platinum prices collapsed after the 2008 financial crisis.
 Analysts expect them to be targeted as "restructuring candidates" by parent company Anglo American.

-The unrest, which stems from a challenge by the small but militant Association of Mineworkers and Construction Union (AMCU) to the dominance of the ANC-affiliated National Union of Mineworkers (NUM), is also spreading into the gold sector.
+The strikes, which stem from a challenge by the small but militant Association of Mineworkers and Construction Union (AMCU) to the dominance of the ANC-affiliated National Union of Mineworkers (NUM), are also spreading into the gold sector.

-ANC renegade Julius Malema - the de facto face of an unofficial "Anyone but Zuma" rebellion in the ANC - called on Tuesday for a national mining strike, and rounded on Zuma again on Wednesday, accusing the polygamous president of being "engaged in other things".
+ANC renegade Julius Malema - the de facto face of an unofficial "Anybody but Zuma" rebellion in the ANC - called on Tuesday for a national mining strike, and repeated this on Wednesday.

-He also lampooned a decision to issue a military alert to prevent him stirring up trouble by speaking to disgruntled soldiers near an army base south of Johannesburg.

-"Since when are people who need to discuss their grievances a security threat in a democratic South Africa?" the 31-year-old told his audience of a few dozen people.
-"What is it that is going right in this country?
-Everything is collapsing, people are losing confidence."
+"We are calling for mine change in South Africa.
+We want the mines nationalized.
+We want the workers paid a living wage," Malema said on Talk Radio 702.

 Ministers and NUM leaders have dismissed Malema as an irresponsible opportunist but the expelled ANC Youth League leader is becoming a star among the legions of poor whose lives have changed little in the 18 years since apartheid ended.